Nootka Crisis: Background

 While the British fur traders were getting organized, the Spanish were continuing their effort to secure the Pacific Northwest.
 At first the Spanish were responding mainly to Russian activity in Alaska.
 On a 1788 voyage to Alaska, Esteban José Martínez had learned that the Russians were intending to establish a fortified outpost at Nootka Sound.
 This, in addition to the increasing use of Nootka Sound by British fur traders, resulted in the Spanish decision to assert sovereignty on the northwest coast once and for all.
 Plans were laid for Nootka Sound to be colonized.
-Spain hoped to establish and maintain sovereignty on the entire coast as far north as the Russia posts in Prince William Sound.
+Spain hoped to establish and maintain sovereignty on the entire coast as far north as the Russian posts in Prince William Sound.

 The Viceroy of New Spain, Manuel Antonio Flórez, instructed Martínez to occupy Nootka Sound, build a settlement and fort, and to make it clear that Spain was setting up a formal establishment.

 In early 1789 the Spanish expedition under Martínez arrived at Nootka Sound.
-The force consisted of the warship Princesa Real, commanded by Martínez, and the supply ship San Carlos, under Gonzalo López de Haro.
+The force consisted of the warship La Princesa, commanded by Martínez, and the supply ship San Carlos, under Gonzalo López de Haro.
 The expedition built British Columbia's first European settlement Santa Cruz de Nuca on Nootka Sound, including houses, a hospital, and Fort San Miguel.